jbelanger/react-router-auth-template/README.md

-# Authentication POC with .NET Backend and React Frontend
+# Authentication POC with Remix SSR and .NET Backend

-This project demonstrates a secure token-based authentication architecture using Microsoft Entra ID (formerly Azure AD) Single Sign-On (SSO) with a .NET backend API and a React frontend using React Router.
-The architecture ensures secure handling of tokens while enabling seamless authentication across the entire application.
+This project demonstrates a secure token-based authentication architecture using Microsoft Entra ID (formerly Azure AD) with a .NET backend API and a Remix frontend.
+The architecture ensures that sensitive tokens remain server-side while providing seamless authentication and authorization throughout the application.

 ## Project Structure

 The project is organized as a monorepo containing:

-- **Backend**: .NET 7 API for authentication and authorization services
-- **Frontend**: React-based application with modular component libraries
-- **Documentation**: Detailed authentication architecture and technical research

 ```
 │